-This document provides a Non-Technical Summary (NTS) of the ESIA process.
-This NTS aims to present clearly and simply the draft findings and conclusions of the environmental and social (E&S) impact assessment process.
+This document provides a Non-Technical Summary (NTS)for the Project.
+This NTS aims to present clearly and simply the draft findings and conclusions of the environmental and social (E&S) impact assessment process for the S-D OHTL and supplementary E&S assessment performed for the Sarimay SS Expansion works.